godotengine/godot-docs/classes/class_shape2d.rst

 Description
 -----------

-Base class for all 2D Shapes.
+Base class for all 2D shapes.
 All 2D shape types inherit from this.

 Tutorials
 ---------